arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 Alternatives
 ------------

 - The [“recommended way”][crockford] by JSON author Douglas Crockford is “pipe it through JSMin before handing it to your JSON parser”. *Some* JSON parsers also explicitly support comments (but most don’t).
 Having to pre-process your configuration files is a pain though.

 - `import`, `require`, `include`, or use whatever code-importing facilities your language provides (or even `eval()`).
-Obviously, this means configuration files have to be a trusted source, but this is usually the case.
+This means configuration files have to be a trusted source, but this is usually the case.

 - `ini` files; not standardized, but this usually isn’t a problem since configuration files are typically intended to be read by only one program.